NATIONAL WORK ZONE AWARENESS WEEK APRIL 11-15, 2022

 National Work Zone Awareness Week (NWZAW) has been successful in spreading awareness for work zone safety across the country because of participation from organizations and individuals just like you.
 Hundreds of companies and individuals reach out to ATSSA on social media each year using #NWZAW.

-Everyone plays a role in work zone safety.
+NWZAW 2025 was held April 21-25, hosted by North Carolina Department of Transportation.
 NWZAW highlights the deadly dangers of inattention at highway work areas.
-The 2022 weeklong commemoration included:
+The 2025 weeklong commemoration included:

 Picture

-The Virginia Department of Transportation (VDOT) hosted the 2022 NWZAW kickoff event on April 12 with the theme, “Work Zones are a Sign to Slow Down.”
+The North Carolina Department of Transportation (NCDOT) hosted the 2025 NWZAW kickoff event on April 22 with the theme, "Respect the zone so we all get home.”

 What many fail to recognize is the vast majority of people killed in work zone crashes are motorists and their passengers.
-In 2020, 117 workers died in work zones, making it all the more important for drivers to slow down and stay focused while approaching and passing through a roadway work zone.
+In 2022, 742 drivers and their passengers died in work zones (based on NHTSA FARS data), making it all the more important for drivers to slow down and stay focused while approaching and passing through a roadway work zone.

 Picture